Understanding Colour Profiles

 When you open a RAW file in Photoshop or Lightroom, the software has to develop it — a bit like bringing a negative to life.
 At this stage, it turns the raw data into real colours inside a chosen colour space, such as:

-- Adobe RGB (1998) — a wide, reliable option that gives excellent colour range for printing.
+- Adobe RGB (1998) — a wider, reliable option that gives excellent colour range for printing.
 (Recommended for most artists.)

-- ProPhoto RGB — an even wider space sometimes used by professional retouchers who need the very finest colour control, but not essential for most artists.
+- ProPhoto RGB — an even wider space sometimes used by professional retouchers who need the very finest colour control.

-In practice, Adobe RGB is ideal for almost all artwork photography — it captures more colour than sRGB while staying simple and predictable to use.
+In practice, Adobe RGB is ideal for most artwork photography — it captures more colour than sRGB while staying simple and predictable to use.

 When you send us your file, we read the embedded profile so we know exactly how your colours were defined.
 That’s how we make sure what you created on screen is translated faithfully for print.